Creating disk images

 This setting controls how the imager treats final bad blocks.

 When set for "No retries", the imager declares the blocks bad, and that's the end of it.
 You can configure the imager to retry all the bad blocks.
-It will then stop after the specified number of unsuccessful passes (during which none of the bad blocks was successfully read) or continuously retry until you stop the process.
+It will then stop after one, two, or three consecutive unsuccessful passes (during which none of the bad blocks was successfully read) or continuously retry until you stop the process.

 Be careful with the continuous retries mode.
 Depending on the device you are imaging and the damage, continuously trying to read bad spots may further damage the device.